 If you are uncertain of your future cash needs you can buy bonds of different durations to where you have a lower yielding set of bonds that matures in the near future & then higher yielding bonds which regularly mature every year or two over time.
 Breaking your investment into chunks enables you to maintain a fairly steady cash-flow while allowing you to reinvest periodically to take advantage of market shifts.

 Most bond investors prefer to have the majority of their bond investments in safe government securities.
-A barbell approach augments the core low-risk holdings with a smaller position of higher yielding and higher risk bonds.
+A barbell approach augments the core low-risk holdings with a smaller position of higher yielding and higher risk bonds or other bond-like investments.

 People who intend to save for the long haul may consider high-dividend stocks as a viable option to augment their bond holdings, particularly in times when bonds have low yields.